 The 2020 Al Dhafra Festival dates have been confirmed as 5 November 2020 to 29 January 2021

 The 14th Edition has been expanded to cover a 12 week period this year, rather than the normal 3 weeks to allow for COVID-19 safety measures and social distancing.
 The traditional souq and other associated events will not run this year.
 Participants and juries must be COVID-19 negative.
-It is not known yet if tourists will be permitted to spectate in 2020/21.
+Unfortunately, the general public will not be able to attend this year’s event.

 What is the Al Dhafra Festival?